 In the case of this Bronx sewer replacement another interesting condition occurred.
 The roadway and sidewalk were in fact raised 10′ higher – but the old sidewalk and roadway were never removed.
 That meant that once excavations were made about 10′ deep the old sidewalk and roadway were still present.
 That meant that two sidewalks and two roadways had to be cut through.
 It also meant that two separate sets of sheeting had to be installed to excavate through both surfaces.

 Another interesting obstacle was that the contractor who raised the sidewalk built a retaining wall at the property line to protect the homeowners property.
 This was no ordinary retaining wall – it grew progressively wider as it got closer to its base.
 Thus made passing the new sewer pipe underneath it quite a challenge.

 Because the sewer trap had been damaged from numerous cleanings the trap was also replaced.
 All of these factors meant that the cost of this residential sewer line repair were 2x the amount of a typical job.

 A positive solution to a sewer problem

-Through all of the above challenges Balkan Plumbing was up to the task.
+Through all of the above challenges Balkan Sewer And Water Main was up to the task.
 The residential sewer installation was completed on-time and safely.
 An unconditional ten year guarantee ensured this Bronx homeowner of a long-lasting drain system, and an end to years of poor sewer drain service.